2013 Chicago Underground Film Festival: Official Lineup

 The Vyrotonin Decision, dir.
 Matt McCormick

 Burn, dir.
-Reynold Reynolds & Patrick Jolly (Read the underground film review)
+Reynold Reynolds & Patrick Jolly (Read the review)

 The Stairway at St. Paul’s, dir.
 Jeroen Offerman